 - The courses are taught through using powerpoints, videos, demonstrations, dialogue practice via partners and groups.

-- Class happens once a week for a total of 8 sessions.
+- Class happens once a week.

 - We run on a sliding scale donation.

 - There will be 1-2 hours worth of homework weekly.